saraswatayu/Me/README.md

 # Me

-For optimal viewing, please run "Me" on an iPhone 5, 5s, 6, 6 Plus, 6s, or 6s Plus device or simulator.
+"Me" was designed for the iPhone 6 and 6s.
+It also supports the iPhone 5, 5s, 6 Plus, and 6s Plus.

 ## Developer